Asteroid Goddesses of the Hearth

 These goddesses are often venerated during the season of Yuletide as well as the sabbat of Imbolc.
 Once the festivities of the holidays are over, many people have a depression creep in once the end of January and February comes because in many places it is still deep winter.
 Spring and Summer feel so far away, and even though the light is returning and we can see the days getting a little bit longer, it can feel like there isn’t much to look forward to.

 Particularly during Imbolc, but any time we feel lost in the dark or that better and brighter days are nowhere to be found, the hearth goddesses can help us see the stirrings of new life and give us a little bit of hope and warmth in their hearth fires.
+They sustain us in the dark.

 While you can connect with these goddesses and this energy any time and in any way you like, in our natal charts, their asteroids can show areas in our lives, in our psyches, and in our divine blueprints where the hearth fires are always burning brightly.
 Look for tight conjunctions and oppositions with your natal planets and angles, as well any conjunctions and oppositions these asteroid goddesses make with each other in your chart.